C4ntasaur/drainage-analysis-cpp/README.md

     ./drainage_analysis -int

 or

     ./drainage_analysis --interactive

-These flags are incompatible with all other
+Note: These flags are incompatible with all other flags.

 ## License